 Meet the Team

 A San Francisco transplant by way of Boston, Rebecca is thrilled to give back to her new city as a member of the GLIDE Legacy Committee.
-She brings over nine years experience developing educational software and is a strong believer in the power of technology for improving people's lives.
-Currently, as program manager for IXL Learning, Rebecca oversees development for IXL's English language arts and Spanish products.
+She brings over ten years experience developing educational software and is a strong believer in the power of technology for improving people's lives.
+Currently, as Senior Program Manager for IXL Learning, Rebecca oversees development for IXL's English language arts and Spanish products.
 In her free time, Rebecca enjoys eating, hiking, skiing, performing as a violist, and of course, doing everything she can to engage the next generation of GLIDE supporters.
 Back to the top.

 Amy Gardner, Co-Chair